nguyenkvvn/Superstar-STR15/README.md

 6. Assemble the rest of the receiver with the fire control group.
 Be careful not to drop the hammer onto the frame.
 7. Perform a function test of the fire control group- does the hammer drop?
 Does the disconnector work?
 What about the safety?
 8. Assemble the upper receiver onto the lower, and perform another function check.

+## Instructions for the Epoxy Trigger
+1. Print the epoxy trigger.
+2. Cut off and sand FLUSH the trigger bow of a mil-spec AR-15 trigger.
+3. Test fitment of the epoxy trigger mate onto the AR-15 trigger.
+4. If fitment is successful, use epoxy to bond the parts.
+Bind the parts in a vice, and leave to cure overnight.

 ## Printing Tips
 * It is recommended to print the receiver _upside-down_.
 (That is, the space where the upper receiver would go is against the build plate.)